 Fig. 1.
 Illustration of the problem.
-Dual-edges corresponding to a regional SRLG are connected in the dual graph, for example, SRLG S1 on (b) is mapped to blue dual-edges on (a).
+Dual-edges corresponding to a regional SRLG are connected in the dual graph, for example, SRLG S_1 on (b) is mapped to blue dual-edges on (a).
 Note that SRLGs S_1 and S_2 forms an s-t cut, thus, there can be at most two SRLG-disjoint s-t paths.

-routing nodes because the links are hired as a service from an independent company [26], called the Physical Infrastructure Provider.
-After all, it is not part of any network protocol so far.
-Instead, we will define pure combinatorial properties that the SRLGs must meet.
-The key idea is that knowing the dual of the planar topology graph is sufficient for the routing computations.
+routing nodes because the links are hired as a service from an independent company [32], called the Physical Infrastructure Provider.
+After all, information on the routes of the links is not part of any network protocol so far.
+So the key idea of our approach is that knowing the dual of the planar topology graph1 is sufficient for the routing computations, and also we will define only combinatorial properties that the SRLGs must meet.

 Fig. 1a shows such an example input: a planar topology graph with its dual graph.
-The nodes of the dual are the faces, and there are edges between the adjacent faces.
-Thus, each link e of the topology has a corresponding dualedge, whose endpoints are the dual vertices corresponding to the faces on either side of e.
+The nodes of the dual graph are the faces, and there are edges between the adjacent faces.
+Thus, each link e of the topology graph has a corresponding dualedge, whose endpoints are the dual vertices corresponding to the faces on either side of e.
 Therefore, an SRLG as a set of links can be mapped to a set of dual-edges.

 To mitigate the above problem, we assume the routing engine knows the dual graph of the planar network topology with the mapping between the links and dual-edges.
-The only assumption we have for SRLGs, that the corresponding dualedges are connected.
-Note that it is a very loose restriction and covers almost all SRLGs that correspond to a connected disaster area.
-Here the disaster area is the geographic region in which the network elements are subject to fail simultaneously.
-The only exception when the SRLG corresponding to a connected disaster area is not dual connected could be a very unrealistic failure scenario where the disaster area has a separating point on top of a network node.
-For example the SRLGs S_1 and S_2 shown on Fig. 1b correspond to the dualedges colored red and blue on Fig. 1a that are connected in the dual graph.
+The only assumption we have for each SRLG that its corresponding dual-edges form a connected subgraph in the dual graph G^ .
+Note that it is a very loose restriction and covers all SRLGs that correspond to a connected disaster area.
+A regional failure disconnects a link if it contains at least one (possibly end node) point of that link.
+For example the SRLGs S_1 and S_2 shown on Fig. 1b correspond to the dual-edges colored red and blue on Fig. 1a that are connected in the dual graph.